MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-service-activity-org-service.md

 The below sample performs the following actions:
 1. [Fetch Service Activity entity record](#bkmk_retrieve): It fetches Service Activity entity records from `serviceappointment` table.
-2. [Create a new Requirement group by cloning or copying the existing Requirement group](#bkmk_requirementmapping): Then, for each of the retrieved `serviceappointment` records, we create a mapping between `newRequirementGroup` and `existingRequirementGroup`.
+2. [Create a new Requirement group by cloning or copying the existing Selection Rules](#bkmk_requirementmapping): Then, for each of the retrieved `serviceappointment` records, we create a mapping between `newRequirementGroup` and `existingSelectionRule`.
-3. [Create new Resource Requirement record by copying or cloning the existing Resource Requirement record](#bkmk_resourcemapping): As we did in the above step, similarly, we will create a mapping between `newResourceRequirement` and `existingResourceRequirement`.
+3. [Create new Resource Requirement record by copying or cloning the existing Selection Rules](#bkmk_resourcemapping): As we did in the above step, similarly, we will create a mapping between `newResourceRequirement` and `existingSelectionRule`.
 4. [Create a new Bookable Resource entity record for each Activity Party entity record](#bkmk_newbookableresourcerecord): We now create a new `BookableResourceBooking` entity record for each `ActivityParty` entity record, and map their attributes.

 The complete sample for migrating Service Activity entity records, can be found here [Complete Service Activity migration sample](#bkmk_complete).